Thousands of Resources, Ready to help.

 The awards recognize homeowners who rehabilitate their homes; developers who transform underutilized historic structures into vital economic assets; and academic institutions, archaeologists, nonprofits and local governments—among other partners—who strive to preserve Michigan’s important historic and cultural resources.

 The 2022 Governor's Awards for Historic Preservation were presented on May 5 in the Rotunda of the Michigan State Capitol.
 Award recipients were recognized for their collaborative, best practice efforts by the State Historic Preservation Office, local legislators, and Lt.
 Governor Garlin Gilchrist II.
 Learn more about the 2022 Governor's Award recipients here, or explore the map below.
 The awards presentation was also recorded and can be viewed here.

 Explore recent awards by region or all previous awards by year below.

 Governor's Awards for Historic Preservation

 Each year the SHPO and the State Historic Preservation Review Board identify worthy recipients to receive the Governor’s Awards for Historic Preservation.
 The awards recognize standout projects across both peninsulas, exemplifying the collaboration and deep impact preservation can have in Michigan communities.
-The 2021 Awards were announced on May 6.
-Learn more about the 2021 Governor's Award projects.
+Learn more about the 2022 Governor's Award projects.